-How to understand that it is better to build your project on microservices: 3 easy steps to solving the problem.
-Approximate reading time: 7 minutes.
+How to understand that it is better to build your project on microservices: 3 easy steps to solve the problem.

 Some people managed to do it, others didn’t.
 So we decided to write this article to help figure out when it’s reasonable to use microservices.